Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 Anyone can create a protocol, though most protocols used are public.

 ### How’s all connected?
+Nodes need to be connected between them, **connecting everything to everything is not viable**.
+So we need to hop from one node to another to reach destination.
+These hops go through a **hierarchy** structure where there are **bigger and smaller tier nodes**.

++ **ISPs:** Internet Service Provider : Connects big networks between them
+	+ There will be some bigger national ISPs, smaller regional ISPs and even smaller acces ISPs
++ **IXP:** Internet Exchange Point: Connects **ISPs** between them
 ## Moving messages:
 Messages are too big to be moved whole through the network.
 This would mean huge delays and inefficiency.
 In order to solve this we need to **divide the resources somehow**, this division is called **switching**, there are two types.